Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 .. important::

-  Please, follow the requirements specified on the page with :doc:`../userguides/requirements` when uploading your own images for processing through the API of the Mapflow platform.
+  Please, follow the requirements specified on the page with :doc:`../userguides/requirements` when uploading your own images to the Mapflow platform.
+If you get the error message while uploading your data, please check the instruction :doc:`../userguides/howto`.

     * **Check the data type**
-          The Data type must be Byte (8 bit).
-If the Data type is Int16,  or Float32 etc, please follow the instruction :doc:`../userguides/howto`.
-          Alternative option: use the `preprocessing script <https://github.com/Geoalert/mapflow_data_preprocessor/>`_
+          Your data is supposed to be automatically converted into RGB, 8bit.
+To preprocess your data locally before uploading it to Mapflow you can use the `preprocessing script <https://github.com/Geoalert/mapflow_data_preprocessor/>`_
     * **Check the image size**
           Both sides image dimension must not exceed 30.000x30.000 pixels.
-If you have larger images you should either cut them in smaller chunks or switch to the `Mapflow custom <https://geoalert.io/#contacts>`_.
+If you have larger images you should either cut them in smaller chunks or switch to the `Mapflow Premium <https://geoalert.io/#contacts>`_.
     * **Check the number of channels**
-          Normally, the Mapflow processes 3-channel RGB rendered images.
-Mapflow platform can also process single-band (panchromatic) imagery, but the NN models are not tuned for such kind of data, so the quality of the result may be worse than expected.
+          Normally, the Mapflow processes 3-bands RGB rendered images.
+Mapflow platform can also process single-band (panchromatic) imagery, but the  quality of the result may be worse than expected.
     * **Check the projection and georeference**
           Make sure that your imagery is georeferenced in geographic or projected coordinate system.
     * **Check the resolution**
           The resolution restrictions vary for different models, see :ref:`Model requirements`

-You can send a request for data preprocessing to help@geoalert.io

 Work with results